bevuta/teletrofono/README.md

 You are free to fork this project to implement your own testing scenarios suiting the enironment you are working on.

+Alternatively you can include this library as a dependency of your own project.
+In this case all the core functionality in the `src` subdirectory are available in your project.
+However the predefined scenarios and test functions reside in the `test` subdirectory and will not be shipped in the JAR-file used as dependency.
+You can look at the testing sources to get inspired for your own testing logic.
+Please note that you have to bind `*config*` dynamically defined in the `teletrofono.config` namespace in order to use the core functions in `teletrofono.core`.
+The fixtures `teletrofono.performance-test/performance-fixture` and `teletrofono.unit-test/unit-fixture` contain good examples for that.

 In the namespace `teletrofono.test-scenarios` you can find a set of predefined scenario functions.
 The scenarios are described in the